Mahinramezani/Image-caption-generation/README.md

 ## how to run

-After downloading the data, you should first run image_preprocess-vgg.py to create features.pkl file.
+After downloading the data, you should first run "image_preprocess-vgg.py" to create "features.pkl" file.
-Then you can run run.ipynb to generate caption for test images.
-By changing image_index, you can test different images
+Then you can run "run.ipynb" to generate caption for test images.
+By changing image_index, you can test different images.